peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* A CBOR object corresponding to the given object.
+* A CBOR object corresponding to the specified object.
 Returns CBORObject.Null if the object is null.

 **Throws:**